Blueprint SDK — guidelines

 sends the 5 NFTs to the caller's address.

 However, as we've seen, it is not possible for the contract to decide to send funds at runtime.
-All fund transfers occur through withdrawals and must be previously requested in the calling NC transaction.
+All fund transfers occur through withdrawals and must be previously requested in the batch of actions by the caller.
 So how can this use case be modeled, given that the user cannot know in advance which NFTs can be withdrawn from the contract?

 To model this type of use case, two contract executions will always be necessary: